 NEH in the News

-Ripon College Associate Professor of History Brian Bockelman has received an NEH fellowship to support his research and writing on the history of Buenos Aires, Argentina, from the Oshkosh Northwestern.
+Brian Bockelman, Ripon College Associate Professor of History, has received a fellowship from the NEH to support his research and writing on the history of culture wars in 19th century Buenos Aires, Argentina, from the Fond du Lac Reporter.

 Op-ed from Bernard Kavaler, new board member at Connecticut Humanities, on the value of the humanities to developing new perspectives, innovation, problem-solving, and analysis of what NEH Chairman William Adams has called "the circumstances of our lives, as individuals and as members of the public square," from the New Haven Register.